How To Find A Profitable Product To Sell Online in 2022

-Product review websites, like Amazon Customer reviews, Yelp, Angie’s List and many others (let me Google it for you), can also be a great way to brainstorm for eCommerce niche products and ideas.
+Product review websites, like Amazon Customer reviews, Yelp, Angie’s List, and many others (LMGTFY), can also be a great way to brainstorm for eCommerce niche products and ideas.

-If the above suggestions don’t work for you, here are a few practical ways to find fresh product ideas in your everyday life.
+If the above suggestions don’t work for you for some reason, here are a few practical ways to find fresh product ideas in your everyday life.

 - Look around and think of putting a new ‘spin’ on old items.
-Forget about what these items are really made for, flip them upside down, improve quality and re-purpose.
+Forget about what these items are really made for.
+Flip them upside down.
+Improve quality.
+Re-purpose.

-- Randomly click around Pinterest and other niche-related forums.
-There are lots of ideas that can trigger your imagination.
+- Browse Pinterest and other niche forums.
+There are lots of ideas to inspire your imagination.

 - Read trending topics on Reddit.
 They are full of great niche ideas straight from the horse’s mouth that can help you find the right product and start selling it online.

 - Think of all those embarrassing products, like adult toys or health products, which make people feel like hiding their faces and shopping online.

 - Ask your friends about what you are good at.
 Why not?
 Your friends may be your best idea generators.

 V. Things to Watch Out For When Choosing Products to Sell Online